Dr Katie Natanel

 I joined the Institute of Arab and Islamic Studies as a Lecturer in Gender Studies in 2016, focusing on gender in the Middle East.
-My research interests are in how gender shapes political participation and mobilisation, conflict and political violence, and political emotions.
+My research explores how gender and sexuality shape - and are shaped by - political participation and mobilisation, conflict and political violence, and political emotions.
 I take particular interest in micro-politics, or the politics of everyday life, and psycho-social dynamics.
-As a feminist ethnographer I am additionally interested in feminist research methods, as well as feminist and gender theory more broadly.
+As an ethnographer I work with feminist research methods, as well as feminist and gender theory more broadly.
 My research and teaching both emphasise creative methods, from visual ethnography to digital storytelling and participatory action research.

-My research interests include political participation and mobilisation, feminist and gender theory, conflict and political violence, political emotions, feminist research methods, and more broadly gender in the Middle East.
+My research interests include political participation and mobilisation; feminist and gender theory; conflict and political violence; political emotions; decolonisation and anti-colonial movements; feminist research methods; and gender and sexuality in the Middle East.

 I received my PhD in Gender Studies from SOAS, University of London, where I also earned an MA in Near and Middle Eastern Studies.
-Prior to my postdoctoral studies, I graduated from the University of Wisconsin-Madison (USA) with a BA in Women's Studies.
+Prior to this, I graduated from the University of Wisconsin-Madison (USA) with a BA in Women's Studies, and concentrations in Eastern Religions and African-American History.
 I joined the Institute of Arab and Islamic Studies as a Lecturer in Gender Studies in 2016.